 This is where the roles of project sponsor, and project stakeholder come in.

 The project sponsor acts as a kind of mentor / troubleshooter for the project.
 They represent the project to the wider business, and help resolve disputes about the project direction.
 Their role is to help the project team make the best decisions based on the latest information and context.

 Sponsors are usually senior in the business.
 They have the contacts, negotiating skills and authority to help get projects past internal barriers.
 They’re the first point of contact for the project leader when issues arise.

 For example, if one function holds up all the other functions, they can speak directly to the head of that function to try to resolve the issue.
 If there’s a dispute between 2 different functions, the sponsor can step in to mediate and help find a way forward everyone can agree on.

-The project leader should identify stakeholders early on in the process, and what their “stake” is.
+The project leader should identify stakeholders early in the process, and what their “stake” is.
 This is often an area where projects go wrong.
-Senior stakeholders often feel they can comment on areas outside their “stake”.
+Some stakeholders feel they can comment on areas outside their “stake”.
 I don’t like that advertising idea, says the finance or supply chain director, for example.
 These sorts of inexpert interventions hold up project delivery.
 It’s up to the sponsor and project leader to manage this.

 Project stakeholder example - Brains Trust

 One stakeholder approach we like is how Pixar do it.
 They’ve a stakeholder team they call the “Brains Trust”.
 This is a small, expert team who review all creative work.
 They give constructive feedback to help make each project better.